Seraaron/agora/srd/VINPCs.md

 >
 > -   To ask for [[Helping|help]] on a roll, tying them to the [[Difficulties and Consequences|consequences]] of your actions.
 > -   To borrow an [[Assets and Gear|asset or piece of gear]] for a scene (though damaging it, losing it, or stealing it will negatively affect your relationship).
-> -   To use a [[Gambits|gambit]] for you, tell you a secret, or do anything else that is within their power.
+> -   To use a [[Features|gambit]] for you, tell you a secret, or do anything else that is within their power.
 > -   To come with you somewhere they wouldn't normally go, making them available to talk to and present in scenes that they otherwise wouldn't be.
 >
 > _And your Facilitator may come up with other unique ways that you can spend favor too, which may be specific to that individual._